 - It’s unlikely you are hiding anything they don’t already know.

-Leadership is a practice and the more often you deliver a company address, the more comfortable you will become.
-Take the decision to try this for a year and see if it provides more focus and stronger morale for your team.
+Leadership is a skill that takes practice.
+The more often you deliver a company address, the more comfortable you will become.
+Make the decision to try this for a year and see if it provides more focus and stronger morale for your team.